 I’ve made it through Headspace’s “Take 10”.
 It was a 10 part series of 10 minute mindfulness meditation sessions.
 I couldn’t have been happier that I chose this series to start my mindfulness journey.
 However, I’m moving on from Headspace for the time being to try some other mindfulness apps.
 One reason I’ve decided to try other apps is that Headspace gives you the “Take 10” series for free and then requires you to sign up for a (fairly costly) membership.
 This, in and of itself, isn’t a problem except that you need to pay per month or per year, not based on how much you use the app.
 So, if you know you’re going to use it every day I suppose it’s a good deal, otherwise it may not be worth it.
 The other reason I’m moving on (for now) is because I want to try some other apps that were recommended to me.
 It’s only fair that for this investigation into mindfulness that I do at least a cursory check of the options available to me.
 Beforehand, I want to reflect on my Headspace experience while it is still fresh in my mind.

 As I mentioned, Headspace was a great place to start.
 It was impressive in the way that it introduced me to the basics of mindfulness and meditation all while getting me started in the process.
 Over the course of the 10 days there were a few short animated videos that helped to further explain some of the concepts behind what was being done in the meditation sessions.
 I thoroughly enjoyed these videos and strongly believe that without them I wouldn’t have become as excited about mindfulness as I currently am.
-So on top of getting started with the meditations, I learned a few more things (in addition to my initial learnings):
+On top of getting started with the meditations, I learned a few things:

 - The “Blue Sky” always exists, it doesn’t go anywhere.
 The metaphor is of your blank, calm mind being a clear blue sky.
 Sometimes our mind gets so cloudy with thoughts (good and bad) that we lose sight of that “Blue Sky”.
-However, continuing with the metaphor, the blue sky is always there above those clouds just as our clear, sane mind is still there beyond all those thoughts and distractions.
+However, it is always there above those clouds just as our clear, sane mind is still there beyond all those thoughts and distractions.
 The “Blue Sky” is always there.

 - Acceptance.
-Wow, well we often talk about being accepting of others but what about ourselves.
-The idea that we need to accept what is in our mind in order to see what is in our mind is very interesting.
-The analogy here is to a pond, if we go chasing after everything in the pond we will muddy the waters and we won’t be able to see anything.
+We often talk about being accepting of others but what about ourselves?
+The idea that we need to accept what is in our mind, in order to see what is in our mind is very interesting.
+The analogy here is a pond, if we go chasing after everything in the pond we will muddy the waters and won’t be able to see anything.
 Our mind works the same way, we can’t chase every thought or idea.
 Allowing the waters to remain calm allows us to see everything that is in our mind, even the things we might not want to see!
 However, even though we may not like everything we see, it is important to see it all and acknowledge it without judgement…during meditation we must withhold judgement of ourselves!!

 By the fifth or sixth session I was really into the groove.
 In fact, one night I wasn’t falling asleep as quickly as I wanted so I put the session I had listened to that morning on my phone.
-NO exaggeration, I was asleep before the 10 minutes were over!
-I knew that next morning that I was really getting the hang of this, I was able to let my mind relax, turn off, and fall asleep.
+No exaggeration, I was asleep before the 10 minutes were over!
+I knew then that I was really getting the hang of this, I was able to let my mind relax, turn off, and fall asleep.
 The understandings I shared above, no doubt, played a huge part in me learning how to do this!